 Best car insurance companies in South Carolina

-In addition to excellent online and mobile tools, State Farm has local agents who can help you with one-on-one service for your personalized policy.
-There are several opportunities to save with generous discounts, like up to 25% off for a good student discount.
-It also offers South Carolina drivers affordable car insurance rates to help keep the cost of monthly bills low.
+In addition to excellent online and mobile tools, State Farm has local agents in South Carolina who can help you with one-on-one service for your personalized policy.
+Although the company’s average premium is the highest on our list, the benefit of having agents in 55 South Carolina cities may make State Farm’s insurance policies extremely accessible and a standout option for those who prefer developing trust with their insurance agent on a face-to-face level.
+There are also several opportunities to save with generous discounts, like up to 25% off for good students.

 Average car insurance cost in South Carolina

 When it comes to car insurance, South Carolina drivers tend to pay less than drivers nationally.
 While South Carolina drivers pay, on average, $1,512 annually for full coverage, the average cost of full coverage car insurance in the U.S. is $1,674 per year.
 However, minimum coverage in South Carolina is roughly about the same cost as the rest of the country.
 The national annual average for minimum coverage is $565, compared to $558 a year in South Carolina.
 The state’s lower average annual premiums for full coverage may be due in part to its more rural setting, decreasing the chance of incidents from congested traffic.

 |Average annual premium for minimum coverage in South Carolina||Average annual premium for full coverage in South Carolina|

 Quadrant Information Services provides us with up-to-date quoted premiums as of 2021, providing a more accurate point of comparison when collecting quotes for yourself.
 However, exact rates may see variance depending on the provider and your driver profile.